deanacabchuk/outlook-add-in-command-demo/README.md

-# Add-in Command Demo Outlook Add-in
+# Add-in Command Demo Outlook Add-in Dean Acabchuk

 The Add-in Command Demo add-in uses the commands model for Outlook add-ins to add buttons to the ribbon.